Skip to main content

 See Adding and Removing Tools.

-Cause: Tools in the bundle require providers you haven't connected.
+Cause: Tools in the MCP server require providers you haven't configured yet, or credentials are invalid.

 Fix: